department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-conversation-guide.md

 - Depending on the technical ability of the participant, we would ask them to share their  screen and show us what they did (i.e. where they navigated to, clicked on etc.)

 - What was the reason you were using IRIS?
-Tell us about time when you used it and what what the purpose behind it (trigger) - what you were looking to find?
+Tell us about a time when you used it and what was the purpose behind it (trigger) - what were you looking to find?
 We'd love for you to share your screen...

 - IF FORM: Were you able to complete it successfully?
-What was the experience like.
+What was the experience like?
-- Probe for usability challenges successful task completion
+- Probe for usability challenges, successful task completion

 - IF FAQ: Were you able to find what you were looking for (in FAQs)?
-What was teh experience like
+What was the experience like
 - Probe for usability challenges around info architecture
 - Prompt for usage of advanced search?
 - Prompt for usage of ‘Previously viewed answers’